Contact us if you are considering establishing a shared service center in Costa Rica.

 For instance, the operations that arrived at the country about twenty years ago (such as Western Union and P&G, two of the pioneers) were operationally simple facilities.
 The companies that are in Costa Rica today have evolved so that they now demand more and more talent, more quality education, and more technological and digital skills.
 The market demands these things that enable it to deliver superior customer service to corporate customers.

-To put things concisely, the strengths to which the country plays to attract shared service centers to Costa Rica are, in this order: education (with high levels of English capabilities), legal security, as well as political, economic, and social stability.
+To put things concisely, the strengths to which the country plays to attract shared service centers to Costa Rica are, in this order: education (with high levels of English fluency), legal security, as well as political, economic, and social stability.

 Additionally, Costa Rica has been blessed with an optimal geographical location in the center of the Americas.
 Due to these factors shared service centers in Costa Rica is the sector that generates the most foreign direct investment-based jobs in the country.